 Alternative Pain Relief

 The National Center for Complementary and Alternative Medicine reports that no types of magnets have conclusively been proven to alleviate pain, though some patients have reported relief.
 Electromagnetic therapy research produced better results for pain relief than static magnetic therapy in clinical trials.
-Under medical supervision, electromagnetic therapy has shown promise in facilitating healing of broken bones and relieving some types of pain.
+Under medical supervision, electromagnetic therapy has shown promise in facilitating the healing of broken bones and relieving some types of pain.

 Magnetic Therapy for Cancer

 In 1970, research by Dr. Albert Roy Davis revealed that positive and negative magnetic fields had differing effects on the body's biological systems.
-His claims, extrapolated from this phenomenon, were that it could kill cancer cells in animals, cure infertility, arthritis pain, glaucoma and improve other medical conditions.
-To date, magnetic therapy has not proven an effective anticancer treatment.
+His claims, extrapolated from this phenomenon, were that it could kill cancer cells in animals, cure infertility, arthritis pain, glaucoma, and improve other medical conditions.
+To date, magnetic therapy has not proven effective anticancer treatment.

 The Food and Drug Administration warns consumers of possible unknown side effects of static magnetic therapy for some populations.
 Therefore, pregnant women are cautioned against usage, as well as people who use a medical device such as a pacemaker, defibrillator, or insulin pump, and those who use a patch that delivers medication through the skin.
 It is recommended that you consult with your physician before trying any type of alternative therapy.